joehahn/grid_walker/README.md

 guiding the randomly-positioned agent A around hazards W and P as it navigates towards goal G.

-However success is not 100%, and the following plays numerous grid_walker games in order to chart the initial agent positions ultimately result in a win for the AI (which is signified in the chart below via a _g_ symbol since the AI delivered the agent into the Goal) and which agent starting positions result in a loss (ie the AI guided the agent into pit _p_ or else
+However success is not 100%, and the following plays numerous grid_walker games in order to chart those initial agent positions that ultimately result in a win for the AI (which is signified in the chart below via a _g_ symbol since the AI delivered the agent into the Goal) and which agent starting positions result in a loss (ie the AI guided the agent into pit _p_ or else